StatisticsHealthEconomics/HTAinRmanifesto/README.md

 # HTA in R Manifesto

 This document offers principles, best practice and guidance on building HTA models in R which are in the main generalisable to other programming implementations.
+This has been touched on in e.g. [2].

 This is a work in progress, living document.
+In the same way fo standardising the building of model using the CHEERS checklist [4] we would like to standardise the _implementation_ of these models.

 1. Standardised input and output data formats
    * data package?